KelvinCrag/Optimizer/README.md

 ## If you have root/magisk:

-1. Open a terminal and enter the following commands (allow the terminal for root in magisk when it asked):
+1. Open a terminal (e.g termux or terminal on playstore) and enter the following commands (allow the terminal for root in magisk when it asked):

 `su -c "cmd package bg-dexopt-job"`

-2. Just wait until it is completed by itself (on Android 10 will display "Success", on Nougat-Pie it is just a new prompt line)
+2. Just wait until it is completed by itself (on Android 10+ will display "Success", on Nougat-Pie it will bring just a new prompt line)

 ## If you don't have root: